 The GLAAD Media Awards recognize and honor media for their fair, accurate and inclusive representations of the lesbian, gay, bisexual and transgender community and the issues that affect our lives.
 They also fund GLAAD's work to amplify stories from the LGBTQ community that build support for LGBTQ acceptance.
 The GLAAD Media Awards have been held every year since 1990.

-GLAAD monitors the media in order to identify nominees in 21 English-language categories, and 11 Spanish-language categories.
+GLAAD monitors the media in order to identify nominees in 20 English-language categories, and 11 Spanish-language categories.

 In addition to year-round media monitoring, GLAAD issues a Call for Entries, encouraging media outlets to submit outstanding work for consideration.
 GLAAD may nominate a mainstream media project even if it is not submitted as part of the Call for Entries.
-However, media outlets created by and for an LGBT audience must submit in order to be considered for nomination.
-GLAAD does not monitor media created by and for the LGBT community for defamation – therefore we do not generate a pool of potential nominees for review.
+However, media outlets created by and for an LGBTQ audience must submit in order to be considered for nomination.
+GLAAD does not monitor media created by and for the LGBTQ community for defamation – therefore we do not generate a pool of potential nominees for review.

 Selection of Award Recipients

+The votes of these three groups result in a final slate of award recipients, which is then given to GLAAD’s Review Panel for certification.
 The members of the Review Panel are expected to view all of the nominees in each category.
 The final slate of award recipients is certified by the Review Panel, based on the results of the online balloting and their own expert opinions.

 Award recipients are announced at the GLAAD Media Awards ceremonies.